-When administering pain relief, anti-histamine or cough relief medication, the member of staff will check the maximum dosage and when a previous dose was given and record this.
-Parents/carers will be informed of all doses given at school - see Template C. The School will only give non-prescription medicines to pupils for a maximum of 3 days, even where parents give permission.
-The only exemption to this is if pain relief is required during the healing period of an injury such as a sprained joint, or broken/fractured limb.
+When administering pain relief, antihistamine or cough relief medication, the member of staff will check the maximum dosage and when a previous dose was given.
+Parents/carers will be informed of all doses given at school - see Template C.

+The school will only give non-prescription medicines to pupils for a maximum of 3 days, even where parents give written consent.
+The only exemption to this is if pain relief is required during the healing period of an injury such as a sprained joint or broken/fractured limb.